 It's usually assumed younger and less experienced drivers are involved in the greatest number of accidents.
-Studies have shown that to be true.
+The Zebra's 2019 survey proved that to be true.

 - Those born between 1981 and 1996 (often termed Millennials) have been identified in taking part more than 50% of all aggressive driving accidents.